 Tech-enabled business models, products and services and R&D processes rely on field-gathered data.
 Here’s where it can come from:

-Automotive is on a rising tide.
+Digital Transformation for automotive is on a rising tide.
 With tools ready to help conscious leaders to make courageous choices, the whole industry can serve its customers with care and on time.